After-Shock/Cloudbox-wiki/Organizr.md

       - _Note: For Feeder / Plex setups, you will use `https://plex.yourdomain.com:32400`._

-    - Click "GET PLEX TOKEN", fill in your Plex login, and click "Get PLEX Token".
+    - Click "GET PLEX TOKEN", fill in your Plex login in the popup window, and click "Get PLEX Token".

     - Set your preferred options below.